Our support engineers have assembled the top recommended solutions for you.

 This white paper provides an overview of a series of performance tests run by Microsoft to enable customers and partners to better size capacity for the infrastructure that they require for an implementation of the Microsoft Dynamics AX 2012 R2 for Retail.

-N jobs N jobs push out all data from a table to the POS every time the N job runs.
-It clears the POS tables and replaces it with a fresh copy of AX data.
-The A jobs are more lightweight and only push changes, sending less data.
-Only new or updated records are sent to the POS when these run.
 For example A jobs are required if you want to send information to POS1 and not to POS2.
-In this scenario, if an N job were used instead, then both POS1 and POS2 would get all of the data.
+In this scenario, if an N job were used, instead, both POS1 and POS2 would get all of the data.
 A jobs can also be used to send different sets of data to different stores.

 By default, Commerce data exchange: Synch service is set to use IPSec to secure its communications for PCI compliance.
 If you want to use this, you must set up your network to support IPSec as well.
 You can disable IPSec in the Commerce data exchange: Synch service settings, but doing so would then require another form of communication security to be implemented to meet the PCI compliance requirements.